-A simple, delicious recipe for an everyday dinner!
+This bolognese sauce is a simple, delicious recipe for an everyday, hearty dinner!

 But first thing first; Happy New Year to everyone!
 For this year, I wish that each and every one may see his dreams come true and accomplice even more things than he has planned!
 I also wish that humanity tries at last to co-exist in peace, regardless our personal differences, and that there are no more so many hungry mouths throughout the world.

 This is my first post of 2017, and I chose my mom’s recipe, since I believe it will bring me lack 🙂 There’s a Greek tradition claiming that if the first person who walks inside your house at New Year’s Day is lucky, then a lot of good things will happen to you!
 So, this post is the equivalent of my mom entering my Blog’s Door!

 Bolognese sauce, other times called ragù alla Bolognese is a meat sauce that simmers slowly to perfection!
 If you search for the origins of the recipe and the basic ingredients, you’ll find that there are countless different recipes but the main ingredients, more or less, stay the same: Beef, onions, carrots, celery, garlic, wine, and tomatoes.
 Not too much tomato, though; this is a meat, not tomato, sauce.
 Some people also add pancetta and others milk.
 My mom’s Bolognese recipe has an oriental flair to it (she adds cinnamon, cloves, bay leaves and allspice) and is somewhat different.
 So, if any Italians are reading this post I want to ask them to be gentle and not too upset! 😉